Frequently Asked Questions

 • damages — how significant and well-documented the harm is

-• Case value is driven by liability strength and damages, including medical costs, future care needs, wage loss, impact on daily life, permanency, liens, and related legal and evidentiary issues.
+• They also include daily life impact, permanency, liens, and related legal and evidentiary issues.
 Value is evidence-driven, not guesswork.

 • No. Rough calculations are educational tools, not promises.